Your Best American Girl

-"Your Best American Girl" is a song by Japanese-American singer Mitski, from her fourth studio album, Puberty 2 (2016).
+"Your Best American Girl" is a song by American singer Mitski, from her fourth studio album, Puberty 2 (2016).
 The song was released on March 1, 2016, as the lead single from the album.
 It was written by Mitski and produced by Patrick Hyland.

 "Your Best American Girl"'s instrumentation has been described as consisting of acoustic guitar strumming, dream pop synthesizers, and a grungy, distorted guitar.
 The song's lyrics are autobiographical, discussing Mitski's want for a relationship with someone, but accepting that her racial identity and upbringing obstruct her from this goal.

 Background and release

 "Your Best American Girl" was written by Mitski.
 It was produced and mastered by Patrick Hyland.
 The song was recorded in the now-defunct Acme Studios in Westchester, New York.
 "Your Best American Girl" was released on March 1, 2016, to digital retailers and label Dead Oceans' SoundCloud, where it was able to be streamed for free.
 It was also available as an instant gratification track for those who pre-ordered Puberty 2 on iTunes.